This bacon, mushroom and peas spaghetti is super quick and easy to make but packed full of creamy rich flavor!

 This post was sponsored by Safeway.
 I was compensated for this post and for developing the recipe.
 However all opinions below are completely my own.

-Of course my favorite emergency meals are the ones I can whip up super fast.
+Of course my favorite “pantry meals” are the ones I can whip up super fast.
 The perfect example is this quick pasta with bacon, mushrooms and peas and just a few extra ingredients from the cupboard.
-This is the sort of meal that I used to get at the local Italian-American restaurant back in St. Louis when I lived there (you know the type, with their red checkerboard vinyl tablecloths).
+This is the sort of meal that I used to get at the local Italian-American restaurant back in St. Louis when I grew up (you know the type, with their red checkerboard vinyl tablecloths).
 Easy-to-make, but so comforting to eat, this is what I reach for when I don’t want to think too much about prepping food.

 Living in San Francisco means I have plenty of options for cheap (as well as not so cheap) meals.
 But nothing beats an easy, homemade meal.
 The Safeway Signature brand includes products across six product sectors – Signature SELECT™, Signature Kitchens™, Signature Farms™, Signature Cafe®, Signature Home™, and Signature Care™ which have a wide range of pantry staples, prepared foods, produce and ingredients that allow me to cook at home without breaking the bank.
 And with such minimal effort and maximum flavor reward, this is the sort of dish that everyone needs in their repertoire!